-IDC's European Partnering Ecosystems report series focuses on the partnering ecosystem and how it is being impacted by broader industry transformation.
-It provides partnering professionals dedicated, insightful analysis into the complex and diverse partner ecosystem in Europe.
-This service helps partnering executives plan, transition and execute partnering strategy in a more intelligent way, building upon a strong foundation of independent, specialized partnering research and expert analyst opinion.
-It explores the impact of changing consumption models and purchasing models on the wider partner ecosystem, assessing how these trends are accelerating the evolution of partnering strategies.
+IDC's Europe, Middle East and Africa Partnering Ecosystems report series focuses on the partnering ecosystem and how it is being impacted by broader industry transformation.
+It provides partnering professionals with dedicated, insightful analysis into the complex and diverse partner ecosystem across the Europe, Middle East & Africa (EMEA) region.
+This service helps partnering executives plan, transition, and execute partnering strategy in a more intelligent way, building upon a strong foundation of independent, specialized partnering research and expert analyst opinion.
+It explores the impact of changing consumption and purchasing models on the wider partner ecosystem, assessing how these trends are accelerating the evolution of partnering strategies.

 Markets and Subjects Analyzed

-- Key trends in the partnering ecosystem with a focus on different partner types (SIs, VARs, ISVs, MSPs, VADs, etc.)
+- Key trends in the partnering ecosystem with a focus on different partner business models (SIs, VARs, ISVs, MSPs, VADs, etc.)

-- Impact of next-generation partner types (e.g., digital agencies, start-ups, developers, industrial tech) on the evolving partner ecosystem
+- Impact of next-generation partner types (e.g., digital agencies, start-ups, developers, ISVs) on the evolving partner ecosystem

-- The impact of digital transformation on the European partner ecosystem
+- The impact of digital transformation on the EMEA partner ecosystem

 - Case studies and profiles of innovative partners and partnering practices

-- Best practices for engaging with next-generation partners and promoting IP extensibility within partner base
+- Best practices for engaging with next-generation partners and promoting differentiation within the partner base

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.